NatasjaWezel/project_handbag/docs/TUTORIAL.md

 </details>

 ## How to specify labels
 For water and nitrogen, some other pre-work was already done.
-Open the ```central_groups.csv```, located in the files folder (with any text editor you like - in this case excel might be a good option).
+Open the ```central_groups.csv```, located in the files folder (with any text editor you like - in this case excel might be a good option, but watch out that you can't change anything from column).
 First look at what atom has which label.
 ![labels no3 h2o rc6h5](../figures/tutorial/labels_h2o_no3_rc6h5.png)

 Then look at the entries in the file.
 Underneath, a table is given to show the rows that the file contains.
 The first three atoms, center_label, y_axis_laben and xy_plane_label are the atoms that is aligned on.
 The first one goes on the origin (0,0,0), the second one goes on the y_axis (0,1.45,0) and the last one goes on the xy-plane (2.45, 1.56, 0).
 This is mostly for the visual aspect of looking at the structures later.
 The first structure is rotated into this position, and then is a base fragment to align all the other fragments on.
 For this, it is important that the three atoms have an angle with each other (they can not be on a line).